funashima/PlotFontManager/README.md

 ## Installation

-For now, just drop `plot_font_manager.py` into your project and import it:
+For now, just drop `PlotFontManager.py` into your project and import it:

 ```
-from plot_font_manager import PlotFontManager
+from PlotFontManager import PlotFontManager
 ````

 (You can also vendor it as a tiny internal utility package.)